"That's next week, and until then, the balcony is closed."

 Unintentional Period Piece: Unavoidable, due to the movies reviewed, not to mention the advances in home video technology.
 Yes, laserdisc was touted as the best way to watch movies at home.

-Visual Pun: Their "At the Movies" days featured two stuffed animals, Aroma the Educated Skunk and Spot the Wonder Dog, which represented the stinkers and dogs of the week, respectively.
+Visual Pun: Their "At the Movies" days featured two animals, Aroma the Educated Skunk and Spot the Wonder Dog, which represented the stinkers and dogs of the week, respectively.
 These were excised when they moved to the Buena Vista series.
+During a 1992 interview on Late Night with David Letterman, Gene recalled working with the skunk.